Cryjai/RoutineMonsterApp/README.md

 Routine Monsters is a mobile app that turns your real-life tasks and habits into a game.
 Complete your routines → earn rewards → level up your monsters.
 Built solo as a personal project to prove that productivity apps don't have to be boring.

-**Key concept:** Instead of a boring checklist, you have monsters to care for.
-Neglect your routines and your monsters suffer.
-Stay consistent and they thrive.
-It's basically Tamagotchi but for people who procrastinate.

 ---

 ## 📱 Download